bob-606/5.easa.fi/README.md

 ## 28. The position of the centre of pressure at a positively shaped profile...
-The position of the centre of pressure at a positively shaped profile...
 - moves to the leading edge while the angle of attack becomes smaller.
 - does not move since it is independent of the angle of attack.
 - ***moves to the trailing edge while the angle of attack becomes smaller.***